lwjglgamedev/vulkanbook/bookcontents/chapter-10/chapter-10.md

     }
 }
 ```

-Nothing new here, we are just creating a single descriptor composed by two samplers that will access the attachments as textures.
-We alo store the sampler used to configure how we are going to access the texture here in this class for convenience (although this is not a descriptor set, it is handy to have it here).
+Nothing new here, we are just creating a single descriptor composed by two images that will allow to access the attachments.
+We also create the sampler used to control how we are going to access the texture in this class for convenience (although this is not a descriptor set, it is handy to have it here).
 In the `update` method we link the descriptor set elements with each of the attachments and the texture sampler.

 Going back to the `LightingRenderActivity` class, the `createPipeline` is almost identical than the one used in the `GeometryRenderActivity` class:

 ```java
 public class LightingRenderActivity {
     ...